City of Hope

 |By: Susan O’Halloran||Link to YouTube Video:|

 It will guide you as you listen (or read) along.

-In 2011, Sue meets a group of young people at an Occupy Chicago demonstration who are unaware of activists’ movements in the past that occupied public lands.
-Sue shares the story of The 1968 Poor People’s Campaign – Dr. King’s last crusade that was carried on after his death in 1968.
+In 2011, Susan O'Halloran meets a group of young people at an Occupy Chicago demonstration who are unaware of activists’ movements in the past that occupied public lands.
+She shares with them the story of The 1968 Poor People’s Campaign.

 - What do the two movements – the 1968 Poor People’s Campaign and the 2011 Occupy Movement – have in common?
 How are they different?